 In the following, we briefly introduce the game theory and decomposition approaches to the load coordination problem.
-We then analyze possible ways of fooling the described mechanisms and finally we describe a high-level description of the methods that will be implemented during Beta phase in order to mitigate these effects.
+We then analyze possible ways of fooling the described mechanisms and finally we introduce a high-level description of the methods that will be implemented during Beta phase in order to mitigate these effects.

 Dynamic Game Theory approach This approach can be considered as an indirect control, where we design the rules of an energy market for the prosumer community in order to induce a desired action (maximize self consumption).
-This energy market can be described as a non-cooperative n-person aggregative game [6] in a dynamic setting.
+This energy market can be described as a non-cooperative n-person aggregative game [10] in a dynamic setting.
 Thus, we can use a game theoretic approach in order to optimally design the market.
 Such design includes the choices of dynamic market prices as a function of user energy profiles and market clearance mechanism.

 It is known that a non-cooperative n-person game leads to a unique Nash equilibrium if the utility functions of the users satisfy some mathematical conditions.
-If the game has a unique Nash equilibrium and its existence is common knowledge among the Workers, it is known that this equilibrium can be reached through a distributed algorithm [7].
-This distributed algorithm, known also as gradient play [8], enables Workers to share their future energy plans with a central controller.
+If the game has a unique Nash equilibrium and its existence is common knowledge among the Workers, it is known that this equilibrium can be reached through a distributed algorithm [11].
+This distributed algorithm, known also as gradient play [12], enables Workers to share their future energy plans with a central controller.
 The central controller aggregates the forecast of the Workers energy profiles and send it back to the Workers, which use this information to maximize their own utility.
-This allows cooperation between Workers, see for example the work in [9].
+This allows cooperation between Workers, see for example the work in [13].
+One of the main advantage of this approach is that guarantees that Workers, considered as thrustless entities, will reach consensus to the Nash equilibrium, alleviating the need of syncing with a blockchain during the declaration phase.

 Decomposition and networked optimization approach The second approach is, on the contrary, a direct mechanism, where we explicitly formulate an objective function we want to minimize and we decompose it among the Workers.
 Decomposition techniques are commonly used to decrease overall computational time of a large optimization problem and to locally preserve private information; their properties are extensively studied by the scientific community.
 Networked optimization additionally considers communication constraints among the Workers: each worker can only communicate with a subset of neighbors.
-Even in this setting, if we know the grid topology, a coordination problem including grid constraints can be effectively solved [10].
+Even in this setting, if we know the grid topology, a coordination problem including grid constraints can be effectively solved [14].

-4.4.1 Possible selfish strategies
+4.5.1 Possible selfish strategies